FAI appoints Roy Barrett as independent chairman

 The association must also address the question of who will occupy executive leadership roles, below board level.
 Mr Ross has made it clear he wants an independent chief executive to be appointed.

-Current executive lead Paul Cooke has been acting as de facto chief executive since early December, but Mr Barrett is thought to favour the chief executive role being filled by his long time ally Mr Quinn - at least on an interim basis.
-The former Ireland international is thought to be reluctant to take up the chief executive’s position, favouring - for the moment - a voluntary role focusing on reforming and expanding Irish football’s grassroots.
+Current executive lead Paul Cooke has been acting as de facto chief executive since early December, but Mr Barrett is thought to favour the chief executive role being filled by his long-time ally Mr Quinn – at least on an interim basis.
+The former Ireland international is thought to be reluctant to take up the chief executive’s position, favouring – for the moment – a voluntary role focusing on reforming and expanding Irish football at grassroots level.

-A recruitment process for the role is likely to follow, but before that, Mr Ross will meet with Uefa in Dublin next week to discuss the FAI’s future.
+A recruitment process for the role is likely to follow, but before that Mr Ross will meet with Uefa, European football’s governing body, in Dublin next week to discuss the FAI’s future.

 Unions have also warned of the near-certainty of job losses at the organisation, with a financial loss of up to €4 million expected for 2019.
 The liquidation of the company has been examined, raising questions over the immediate future of Irish international sides and the League of Ireland.